weigertlab/spotiflow/README.md

 conda activate spotiflow
 ```

+**Note (for MacOS users):** if using MacOS, there is a known bug causing the installation of PyTorch with `conda` to sometimes break OpenMP.
+You can avoid installing PyTorch with `conda` and let spotiflow install it automatically via `pip` instead.

 For Linux/Windows with a CUDA device, install PyTorch using conda/mamba (one might need to change the cuda version accordingly):
 ```console
 conda install pytorch torchvision pytorch-cuda=11.8 -c pytorch -c nvidia # Might need to change the cuda version accordingly
 ```

-**Note (for MacOS users):** if using MacOS, there is a known bug causing the installation of PyTorch with `conda` to sometimes break OpenMP.
-You can avoid installing PyTorch and let spotiflow install it automatically via `pip`.

 **Note (for Windows users):** if using Windows, please install the latest [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022) (make sure to select the C++ build tools during installation) before proceeding to install Spotiflow.